NeilW/brightbox-boxgrinder-plugins/README.md

     setarch i386 boxgrinder-build --plugins brightbox-boxgrinder-plugins sl-basic.appl -p bbcloud -d bbcloud

-Obviously you are not limited to Scientific Linux and can create Fedora, RHEL or CentOS images as well.
+Obviously you are not limited to Scientific Linux and can create Fedora, RHEL or CentOS images too.